Pearls Before Swine by Stephan Pastis for February 01, 2015

 58. Screenshot 18

-Da Cat Guy over 1 year ago
+Da Cat Guy about 2 years ago

 A person could always have their home team win by defining their “home team” as whichever town that is playing they’re closer to.
 So they could go to a spot halfway between the two towns, and then move to the side of whatever team is winning!